emiyl/vita.cfw.guide/more/updating-to-henkaku-enso-3.65.md

 ## Compatibility

-Many plugins and applications have not been updated to support 3.65.
-As such, some of them on your Vita may stop working.
-Software such as VitaShell, Adrenaline, DownloadEnabler, SD2Vita, and more have been updated though however.
-Download the latest version to use them.
+Homebrew and plugins might have to be updated to work on 3.65.
+Software such as SD2Vita and NoNpDrm have been updated and you will need to download the new versions to keep using them.

 ## Downloads